Sonoma Mountain Preservation (SMP) has been advocating for open space and scenic preservation of the mountain since

 SMP consists of an all-volunteer board of directors, a four-member executive committee, and a broad constituency of mountain supporters.
-Visitors to board meetings are welcome.
+Visitors to board meetings are welcome If you are interested in joining a meeting, please contact us.

 SMP collaborates with other organizations in the county to preserve and protect open space on the mountain and make it accessible to everyone.
 We work with Sonoma County Agricultural Preservation and Open Space District, Sonoma County Regional Parks, Jack London State Historic Park, and other nonprofits including the Sonoma Land Trust, LandPaths, the Sonoma Ecology Center, and the Bay Area Ridge Trail Council.